krajasekhar015/k8-resources/volumes/readme.md

 ```
 kubectl get pv,pvc
 ```
+- Here, PV is automatically created by storage class
 - Now, we can see that access points are created in EFS volume
     - Here, `/expense` is the base path and remaining is the path (access point) for application
     - If number of applications increases, then number of access points also get increases